rasakhi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task 12: Script to print all possible combinations of two lowercase letters except oo Task 13: Script that prints a num with 2 decimal places Task 14: Script to convert a num from base 10 to base 16
+Task 12: Script to print all possible combinations of two lowercase letters except oo Task 13: Script that prints a num with 2 decimal places Task 14: Script to convert a num from base 10 to base 16 Task 15: Script that encodes and decodes text using rot13 encryption